2008 United States House of Representatives elections in Texas: District 15

+Predictions

 District 16

 Democrat Silvestre Reyes represents El Paso and is the Chairman of the Permanent Select Committee on Intelligence, which could make him a target of some conservative Republicans over issues relating to immigration in spite of the fact that Reyes was a former border patrol agent.
 Still, the district remains overwhelmingly Democratic due to its large Hispanic population, and Reyes is popular with his constituents.
 He won two thirds of the 2004 vote in a district that swung strongly in favor of John Kerry, and won with no Republican challenger in 2006.
 Reyes was renominated, while no Republican ran in the 2008 primary.

+Predictions

 District 17

 Democrat Chet Edwards has been targeted for defeat in many recent elections.
 His district is widely seen as arguably the most heavily Republican district held by a Democrat, and won a close election in 2004, but recovered in 2006 with a strong eighteen point win.
 The district, which includes the official residence of George W. Bush, stretches from several rural areas south of Fort Worth to Edwards' hometown of Waco and the Brazos Valley region, which comprises the Bryan–College Station area.
 This district gave George W. Bush 70% of the vote in 2004.
 Edwards won the 2008 Democratic nomination.

+Predictions

 District 18

 Democrat Sheila Jackson Lee represents one of the most heavily Democratic areas in the state, covering several largely poor and African-American areas of Houston (including downtown Houston) and whose three previous representatives (Barbara Jordan, Mickey Leland, and Craig Washington) were all African-Americans and took staunch liberal stances.

 A regular during C-SPAN's gavel-to-gavel coverage of the House while it is in session, Jackson Lee has also been seen as controversial, and is considered by some to be one of the "meanest" members of the House, as she is known to have one of the highest turnover rates of any congressional staff.
 Still, she is a well-respected figure in the district, and has been re-elected with at least 80% of the vote many times.
 Jackson Lee won the Democratic nomination.

+Predictions

 District 19

 Republican Randy Neugebauer of Lubbock won re-election in 2006 with 68% of the vote.
 His district is heavily Republican and stretches from Lubbock to Big Spring and Abilene and was created in the controversial 2003 Texas redistricting, which in 2004 led to the defeat of Neugebauer's challenger, conservative Democrat Charles Stenholm.

+Predictions

 District 20

 Democrat Charlie Gonzalez represents much of heavily Democratic, largely Hispanic inner San Antonio, including the downtown area.
 Gonzalez won 87% of the vote in 2006 against a Libertarian opponent and two thirds of the 2004 vote.
 Gonzalez was heavily favored to win re-election to this seat, which was once held by his father, Henry Gonzalez for nearly four decades.
 The Gonzalez family had represented this district for 47 years as of 2008.